animal-tree/Writing-stuff/Stuff15-Ongoing.md

 $S \rightarrow D$ and $D \rightarrow S$.

-By $S$, we will derive physical reality, generally.
+By $S$, we will derive a physical reality, generally.

 By that, we will argue, convincingly, Qualia.